akabe1/akabe1-semgrep-rules/README.md

 ============================

 # Description
-The akabe1-semgrep-rules are a collection of my custom Semgrep rules, built to speed-up activities like source code analysis (swift, java).
+The akabe1-semgrep-rules are a collection of my custom Semgrep rules, built to speed-up activities like source code analysis (swift, java, cobol).

 They provide various additional patterns useful to detect vulnerabilities and security bad-practices, which could be used in combination with the official Semgrep rules in order to reduce the percentage of false negatives.